Ignition Coils: Dead, Deader, Deadest

 As we already had the old ignition coils out of the car, we elected to replace the spark plugs at the same time, and in the process we discovered that the car had incorrect spark plugs installed.

-The Aventyr XC60 is now running healthier than ever with a fresh set of OES Denso plugs and HQR Hella ignition coils, but our experience (and the experience of others) definitely underscores the importance of regularly checking your ignition system components and using the right parts.
+The Aventyr XC60 is now running healthier than ever with a fresh set of OES Denso plugs and new ignition coils, but our experience (and the experience of others) definitely underscores the importance of regularly checking your ignition system components and using the right parts.

-If you want to do coil packs on your P3 6-cylinder, we offer OEM Genuine Volvo, quality aftermarket, and High Quality Replacement options.
-If you want to know more about our OEM, OES, AMR, and HQR brand quality classifications, check out this article!
+If you want to do coil packs on your P3 6-cylinder, we offer IPD HDOEM Genuine Volvo, and High Quality Replacement options.
+If you want to know more about our OEM, OES, AMP, and HQR brand quality classifications, check out this article!